revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

 - JDBC DriverManager is a static class in Java, through which we manage the set of JDBC drivers that are available for an application to use.
 - Multiple JDBC drivers can be used concurrently by an application.
-- By using a Uniform Resource Locator (URL), each application specifies a JDBC driver.
-When we load the JDBC Driver class into an application, it registers itself to the DriverManager by using `Class.forName()` or `DriverManager.registerDriver()`.
+- By using a Uniform Resource Locator (URL), each application specifies a JDBC driver.When we load the JDBC Driver class into an application, it registers itself to the DriverManager by using `Class.forName()` or `DriverManager.registerDriver()`.
 - When we call `DriverManager.getConnection()` method by passing the details regarding database configuration, DriverManager will make use of registered drivers to obtain the connection and return it to the caller program.

 </blockquote>